jlieow/sandbox_workbricks/jupyter/pyspark_example/readme.md

 Take note that the default value for `spark.databricks.delta.optimize.maxFileSize` is 1073741824, which sets the size to 1 GB.
 For smaller file sizes this value should be reduced otherwise, all data may be packed into a single large file, diminishing the effectiveness of Z-ordering.

-Liquid clustering is newer, automatically lays out data for fast queries, allows clustering columns to evolve without rewriting existing files, and handles high cardinality, skew, and frequent inserts more flexibly than Z-order.
+Liquid clustering is a new feature available in Databricks which automatically lays out data for fast queries, allows clustering columns to evolve without rewriting existing files, and handles high cardinality, skew, and frequent inserts more flexibly than Z-order.
+You can only specify columns that have statistics collected as clustering keys.
+By default, the first 32 columns in a Delta table have statistics collected as described [here](https://docs.databricks.com/aws/en/delta/data-skipping#stats-cols).

 Use Z-order for fixed query patterns and partitioning and use liquid clustering for dynamic, evolving workloads and fast incremental optimization.